Enhuiz/cgsc/analysis/experiment/README.md

 Giving up boost:geometry gives almost 5x faster in t1.
 Removing covered cells from all rest cell id sets after each greedy selection also make t2 process 2x faster.

-# Exp 3 (14/10/2017)
+# Exp3 (14/10/2017)
-Based on Exp 2, optimize the scene discretization method by checking only the cells inside the intersection of AOI bounding-box and scenes.
+Based on Exp2, optimize the scene discretization method by checking only the cells inside the intersection of AOI bounding-box and scenes.

 |Term | Value |
 |:-|:-|